unswmedicine/anzard/manual/_posts/0000-02-01-data-entry-form.md

 *Fig 5.
 Summary page*

 ### Errors and Warnings
-Each time you save a page of answers, they will be validated against the ANZNN data requirements.
+Each time you save a page of answers, they will be validated against the ANZARD data requirements.
 Anything that has a problem is highlighted in red or orange.

 * *Red* means the answer has an error and must be corrected.
 A message will tell you what the problem is.
 Any red errors must be corrected before your data can be submitted.
 * *Orange* means the answer has a warning (e.g your answer is outside the usual range for the question).
 You should check these carefully to ensure you haven't made a mistake.
 Data entry forms can be submitted with warnings, but only by a user with "Supervisor" privileges.